 Another characteristic of granite is referred to as pitting.
 Pitting is what happens when there are small spaces between the different mineral crystals in the stone.
 Sometimes when granite is being polished, some of the small crystals are removed making the pits easier to see.
 Different steps are taken while finishing the stone to make the pits less obvious, but they cannot be completely eliminated.
 Just like freckles or beauty marks on a person, pitting makes each piece differ from slab to slab.
 Pitting should not worsen over time with normal use and preventative care.

 Yet another characteristic of granite are fissures, which were created during the cooling process when different flows of hot liquid magma came together and became a single stone.
 These fissures have always been a part of a specific piece of granite and will not increase or grow as time goes on.

 Depending on the granite you choose, some may have more or less pitting, dull spots or fissures.
 Remember that each stone is unique and matching bundles of stone at a later date will most likely vary in veining, color or markings.
-How easily each of these characteristics can be seen also depends on the lighting your room.
+How easily each of these characteristics can be seen also depends on the lighting of your room.
 You may ask to take a sample of stone with you to assure you will be satisfied.

 *** Important Information***

 None of these characteristics, pits, dull spots, or fissures affects the quality or integrity of the piece of granite.
-They are naturally caused from millions of years of volcanic heating, cooling and formation.
+They are naturally caused by millions of years of volcanic heating, cooling, and formation.
 They make the stone unique, add character to each piece of granite, and make it stand out from manmade materials.
 With the proper care, your investment will pay for itself in creating an updated kitchen or workspace.